GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virual-agents/solutions.md

 6. Test the agent with different welcome phrases

 ## Challenge 5
-> Goal Call external system for knowledge
+> Goal: Call external system for knowledge

 1. Create a new intent for answering a question about vacation days.
 Use the steps in Challenge 1 to create it.